Music on Android: Easier Than Ever

 The USB Mounting and MTP Approach

 The first way to get music onto your Android phone is to simply connect it to your computer via USB and mount it as a drive (similar to the way you would with a thumb drive or external hard drive).
-Putting files on your phone may require putting it into USB Debugging Mode – something we’ve recently covered here at Geek Magazine.
+Putting files on your phone may require putting it into USB Debugging Mode – something we’ve recently covered here at Geek Insider.

 Google has attempted to streamline and standardize this process on newer versions of Android.
 If you have a newer Android phone (running Android 4.0 or later) and you plug your phone into your computer, you should see something called MTP (Media Transfer Protocol) try to install itself to your computer.

 If your phone doesn’t have MTP compatibility and your computer is not recognizing it in USB debugging mode, then you may need to check to see if your phone manufacturer wants you to use one of their pieces of software to transfer files from your computer.
 These programs usually are free and are available on the manufacturer’s website.

 But, those methods will just get your music files onto your phone.
 It will not sync and update your library like iTunes will with an iPod, iPhone or iPad.
 What if you want the full automated syncing experience?
 Thankfully for you, you’re in luck.